 Rama requested Sati, to look after Seeta where ever she would be with her eternal grace.
 Ram also, pleaded to Sati to convey his heartfelt respects to his Lord Shiva.

-The intrinsic truth of cosmos dawned upon her.
-The nomadic was none other than Vishnu avatar in the role play of an exemplary son, brother, husband, and devotee in the land of deaths.
-She understood the infinite virtues of Rama and meditative power of the word, Rama.
-The higher purpose of his human birth, his devotion in playing different characters in life was based on sincerity and truth.
+The intrinsic truth of the cosmos dawned upon her.
+The nomadic was none other than Vishnu avatar in the role-play of an exemplary son, brother, husband, and devotee in the land of deaths.
+She understood the infinite virtues of Rama and the meditative power of the word, Rama.
+The higher purpose of his human birth, his devotion to playing different characters in life was based on sincerity and truth.
 No wonder Shiva bestowed upon Rama, the title of Maryada Purushottam.

 Faith and trust are the connectors to spirituality.